ebrandi/FDD-book/content/chapters/part1/chapter-04.md

     	return 42; //  Compiler error
 		}
 	```

 1. Assigning the result of a void function

 	```c
 	int x = say_hello(); //  Compiler error
 	```

-Now that you’ve seen the most common pitfalls, let’s take a step back and understand why the void keyword is important in the first place.
+Now that you've seen the most common pitfalls, let's take a step back and understand why the void keyword is important in the first place.

 **Why `void` matters**

-Marking a function with `void` clearly tells both the compiler and human readers that this function’s purpose is to perform an action, not to produce a result.
+Marking a function with `void` clearly tells both the compiler and human readers that this function's purpose is to perform an action, not to produce a result.

-If you try to use the “return value” from a `void` function, the compiler will stop you, which helps catch mistakes early.
+If you try to use the "return value" from a `void` function, the compiler will stop you, which helps catch mistakes early.

 **FreeBSD driver perspective**